aivruu/teams/docs/api-access-guide.md

 # How to get the plugin's API reference

-The API provides an interface (which plugin implements) to access to the API classes, for get it, you must use the `TeamsProvider#get` class's function to obtaing the reference.
+The API provides the `Teams` interface (which plugin implements) to access to the API classes, for get it, you must use the `TeamsProvider#get` class's function to obtaing the reference.

 You must notice that if you try to get the API reference when plugin isn't fully enabled yet, the function will throw an `IllegalStateException` error, as well for any of the interface's methods, to avoid this, you must call to this function preferably during your plugin's `onEnable` method.